stolostron/sre-doc/runbook/AAPPodNotReady.md

-**Alert Name:** AAPPodContainerTerminated
+**Alert Name:** AAPPodNotReady

-**Description:** AAP Pod in ansible-automation-platform namespace has been in terminated state for longer than 10 minutes
+**Description:** AAP Pod in ansible-automation-platform namespace has been in a non-ready state for longer than 15 minutes

 **Severity:** critical